TempSchoolAcct/TotallyRealMathSolutions/README.md

 #### Game Plan
 1. Identify Services - Application & Version & Operating System
 2. Basic Configuration of Services - areas of concern
- a.
-Anonmous Auth
+ * Anonmous Auth
- b.
-Allows access to too many directories
+ * Allows access to too many directories
- c.
-Allows file uploads
+ * Allows file uploads
- d.
-Excessive user privileges
+ * Excessive user privileges
 3. Google all apps & versions with remote access for public exploits & vulns.
 4. Patches to culn services
 5. If a service is active but not scored
- a.
-Stop it
+ * Stop it
- b.
-Block it
+ * Block it
 6. Bakcup copies of email, dbmx, web applications, Domain Controlls, IPAM

 #### Useful Commands